Marin Takikawa, Agent & Rights Director

 Credit: Hannah Tran

 Before joining TFA in early 2021, I got my start as an assistant to three agents at Foundry Literary + Media, following internships at The Book Group, Folio Literary Management, and Triada U.S. Born in Tokyo and raised in Singapore and NYC, I graduated from the University of Rochester with degrees in English and Business.
-In addition to building my own list, I support Molly Friedrich and Lucy Carson, and handle audio rights for the agency.
+I supported Molly Friedrich and Lucy Carson for 4 years, and now handle foreign and audio rights for the agency.
 I’m an eclectic reader, and hope that my list will showcase this range as well—in addition to adult fiction and nonfiction, I also am looking to represent select YA.

 For adult fiction, I’m always seeking innovative—both in idea and structure—literary/upmarket fiction that’s lush, evocative, and full of heart(break).
 I’m also looking for family sagas, novels that subvert forms of power, specifically relating to colonialism/imperialism, and engages with social and environmental issues.
 I’m also particularly enamored by genre-bending works: speculative concepts, ghost stories, magical realism, and anything that plays with myth and folklore will always catch my eye!